Tip: See our Amsterdam Museums home page for general information, including how to obtain discounts on entrance fees.

 Amsterdam’s Van Gogh Museum contains the largest collection of paintings by Vincent van Gogh in the world.

-Also: details about the collection, along with information about the current temporary exhibition: Prints in Paris 1900: From Elite to the Street.
+We provide details about the collection, along with information about the current temporary exhibition: Van Gogh Dreams

 The Rijksmuseum in Amsterdam is the premier art museum in the Netherlands.